eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 age) may have to be changed from value False to value True.
 In another example, the User of a mobile driving licence may have passed the examination for a different vehicle category.
-In this case, the PID Provider or Attestation Provider shall re-issue the PID or attestation with the correct attribute values, and shall revoke the existing attestation.
+In this case, the PID Provider or Attestation Provider re-issues the PID or attestation with the correct attribute values, and revokes the existing attestation.

 Re-issuance of a PID or attestation for this reason will have an impact on the User, because they will notice that their attribute values have been changed.